Said113/open-edx/README.md

 ### to access your LMS
   - go to your browser and set this URL http://localhost:18010/

-### to access your Django ADMIN
+### to access your Django ADMIN (Django Administration)
   - go to your browser and set this URL http://localhost:18000/admin/
-  - user is: edx
+  - Username is: edx
-  - motepass is : edx
+  - Password is : edx

 # Stop your Open_edX (Devstack) Platform
 Step 7: